Tunok24/Tunok24/README.md

 Trying my best to break into grad school, and in the meantime fiddling with physics simulations, turning curly and squarish equations into visuals, or into something that crashes the GPU.

-Either way, it's fun, and occasionally works too!
+Either way, it's fun, and occasionally even works.

 ---